Frequency Domain Resampling for Gridded Spatial Data: Spatial Hybrid Frequency Domain Bootstrap (HFDB)

 \begin{thm} Suppose assumptions of Theorem \ref{thm:consistency-variance} along with (\ref{eq:specden-consistency}).
 Then, for the HFDB version $H^{*}_{HFDB,n}(\psi)$ of $H_n(\psi)$, 0.7em (a) HFDB spread is consistent for the limit variance $\sigma^2 \equiv \sigma_1^2+\sigma_2^2$ of $H_n(\psi)$:

 0.7em (b) the HFDB approximation is consistent for the target distribution of $H_n(\psi)$:

 where $P_{*}(\cdot)$ denotes bootstrap probability induced by resampling. \end{thm}

-Because the HFDB approach combines bootstrap with spatial subsampling, Theorem \ref{thm:hpb-consistency} shows that HFDB achieves consistency for distributional approximations of spectral means statistics under less stringent moment assumptions than previous spatial bootstraps (cf.~\citep{ng2021}).
+Because the HFDB approach combines bootstrap with spatial subsampling, Theorem \ref{thm:hpb-consistency} shows that HFDB achieves consistency for distributional approximations of spectral means statistics under less stringent moment assumptions than previous spatial bootstraps (cf.~\citealp{ng2021}).
 Furthermore, the methodology presented above for spatial HFDB can then be applied to both Gaussian and non-Gaussian processes, while the original FDWB can only be applied to Gaussian spatial data.
-Numerical results in Section \ref{sec:sim} further demonstrate that the HFDB can perform well, including cases where previous bootstraps approximations (FDWB) can be seen to fail.
+Numerical results in Section \ref{sec:sim} further demonstrate that the HFDB can perform well, including cases where FDWB is inadequate.